sahith32-2FA/Sanjeevani/README.md

 👩‍⚕️ Role-based access for patients, doctors, and admins

-The project uses a React frontend, Node.js/Express backend, and a MongoDB/MySQL database, ensuring scalability, security, and accessibility.
+The project uses a React frontend, Node.js/Express backend, and a MySQL database, ensuring scalability, security, and accessibility.

 ✨ Features